caiomarxm/pylox/readme.md

 I recommend crating a symlink to a folder that's in your $PATH.
 In my case, I've created "~/.persobin" for my personal binaries or symlinks.

-Then just run (linux) ```ln pylox.sh /path/to/dir/pylox``` to add a link to the shell script.
+Then just run (linux) `ln pylox.sh /path/to/dir/pylox` to add a link to the shell script.

-After that you can run the interpreter on the command line via `pylox file.lox`
+After that you can run the interpreter on the command line using:

+`pylox file.lox`